My first alarm clock was small and round. It stood on four stubby legs and wore two brass bells on top.

-I bought it because I figured that was what an alarm clock should look like.
-It worked fine – but it was not long before I beat it to death with a shoe.
+I bought it because I figured that was what an alarm clock should look like and it worked fine – but it was not long before I beat it to death with a shoe.

 I did that because it failed to wake me for an important meeting.

 My third clock was a radio alarm.
 When I took it out of the box, I did not recall it having a snooze button, but I suspect the little guy sprouted one spontaneously after seeing the remains of his peers scattered about the bedroom floor.

-Having the foresight to know that if the alarm kept sounding, I would destroy the phone, but also aware that a snooze button would cost me my job – I hacked the application code and added an ingenious modification.
+Having the foresight to know that sounding an alarm would cause me to destroy my phone, but also being aware that a snooze button might cost me my job – I hacked the application code to add an ingenious modification.

-But I am retired now and have no reason to get up… with one exception.
+But now I am retired and have no reason to get up… with one exception.

 After forgetting to roll the trash cart out to the road on Tuesday evening, I wake every Wednesday morning at 5:22 am, to a soft, soothing voice, that ever so gently urges me out of my slumbers to greet the garbage truck.